pratikpalashikar/indigo/_posts/2017-07-23-Stop-Thinking-Start-Programming.md

 # jemoji: '<img class="emoji" title=":ramen:" alt=":ramen:" src="https://assets.github.com/images/icons/emoji/unicode/1f35c.png" height="20" width="20" align="absmiddle">'
 ---

-## About Me:
+## About Me	:

-   I am computer science master student :bowtie: .
+   Software Programmer (MS in Computer Science) :bowtie: .
 Did'nt even had the personal computer till the age of 20, but that didn't stopped me from learning new things.
-Currently I am in constant hunt of new new opportunities that will take me step forward.
-Currently working as Software developer at Vantage Labs, PA, USA.
+Currently I am in constant hunt of new new opportunities that will take me step forward :bicyclist:.

-Here are few links that will tell you about my past, current and future:
+Here are few links that will tell you about my past, current and future :necktie: :
 - [Software Developer](http://pratikpalashikar.github.io/)
 - [Github Projects](https://github.com/pratikpalashikar)
 - [Linked In](https://www.linkedin.com/in/pratikpalashikar/)
 - [Twitter](https://twitter.com/pratikpalashika)

-## Summary:
+## Summary	:

    I will discuss few things in this blog to get you started.
-First thing to keep in mind is that there are no shortcuts, and no one is born talented.
+First thing to keep in mind is that there are no shortcuts.
 You have to practice a lot to get the hang of programming and understand concepts related to the data structure and algorithm.

    From computer science perspective you should focus more on Data Structure, Algorithms and start working on atleast one of the programming language.
 Start learning the basics regarding the data structure, which data structure will help you to speed your program.
 Start learning algorithms,  which algorithm is efficient in terms of time complexity.
 Learn about how to determine the Big (O) time complexities of the program.

 ###  Chapter 1: Try to keep it simple :

    Learn only one programming language completely.
-Once you understand how the programming concepts works its easy to use other language according to your need.
+Once you understand how the programming concepts works, its easy to grasp other programming languages according to your need.
 You may learn Java, Ruby, Python, Scala, Javascript whichever you find it useful.
-To keep things simple I would recommed start with Java grasp the programming concepts quickly and move on to some coding problems.
-Doing so will increase your confidence over the language.
+To keep things simple I would recommend start with Java grasp the programming concepts quickly and move on to some coding problems. coding will help you increase your confidence over the language.

    Once you get the grasp of the concept, try to implement concept and verify the concept.
 Try this start coding on the notepad without any IDE that helps to understand the programming language at micro level and helps build your confidence.
-Most of the big companies out there try to test your knowledge on the whiteboard, so then better start working on notepad.
+Most of the big companies in market try to test your knowledge on the whiteboard, so then better start working on notepad from day 1 itself.

    Dont try to learn many stuff at once, if you choose Java or Javascript go with any of it first.
-All the programming languages are based on the same underlying concepts but in todays world everyone is coming up with their own name for the same concepts.
-So don't overthink much start learning any of the technology you like and start coding.
+All the programming languages are based on the same underlying concepts/principles but in todays world, everyone is coming up with their own name for the same concepts.
+So don't overthink much, start learning any of the technology you like and start coding.

    [Take away]() : Start learning one language.
 Grap the concepts.
 Practice online coding.